jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 So what happens if one or more signers stops signing?

 In this case, the system can no longer process deposits (because a signer is missing).
 Additionally, if an actor stops signing bitcoin blocks, the system cannot process withdrawals.
 Users can still burn Wrapped BTC on the L2, and the L2 can post that data to the Bitcoin, but a user cannot prove to the withdrawal script that this block is not a private fork.
-Proving this requires the group to sign a block.
+Proving this block is in the canonical chain requires the group this block (or a later block).

 If an actor in the system can cause the system to stop functioning, we call this a “liveness failure”

 The ability to cause a liveness failure like this is effectively as dangerous as the ability to steal funds.
 An actor who creates this liveness failure could hold the funds in the Bridge hostage.
-They might say “I’ll only sign transactions on the condition that you pay me a random”.
+They might say “I’ll only sign transactions on the condition that you pay me a ransom”.

 ## The Unfortunate Solution